-- 38. Local pharmacy guidelines will be followed at each clinical site and relevant documentation including batch-specific safety data sheets will be recorded. - 39.
-The GMO will be reconstituted in a BSC within a PC2 facility at WIMR, using the proposed protocol: - 1.
-PPE used will include gown, gloves, face mask and eye protection. - 2.
+38. Local pharmacy guidelines will be followed at each clinical site and relevant documentation including batch-specific safety data sheets will be recorded.

+39. The GMO will be reconstituted in a class II biological safety cabinet (BSC) at clinical sites, using the proposed protocol:

+- 1. PPE used will include gown, gloves, face mask and eye protection. - 2.
 Depending on administration method, 1 mL of PBS or Ringers solution will be added to each vial of GMO, mixed and a further 9 mL of PBS added. - 3.
 GMO will be drawn into the dosing syringe with appropriate needle or other devices. - 4.
 The syringe will be placed in a sealed biohazard bag, wiped with active chlorine solution or appropriate disinfectant before being removed from the BSC. - 5.
 The sealed biohazard bag will be placed into a second biohazard bag with an absorbent pad, and labelled with an appropriate biohazard label.
-This secondary bag will be placed in a hard plastic container clearly labelled with a biohazard label for transport to the participant. - A biological spill kit will be available and include an appropriate denaturing solution as per the Sydney Children's Hospital Network Transport, Waste & Spill Management of Medicinal Products containing GMOs. - 7.
+This secondary bag will be placed in a hard plastic container clearly labelled with a biohazard label for transport to the participant. - 6.
+A biological spill kit will be available and include an appropriate denaturing solution. - 7.
 Any residual or unused GMO will be decontaminated prior to removal from the BSC. - 8.
 All waste inside the BSC will be placed into biohazard bags for disposal through the clinical waste stream. - 9.
-The BSC will be cleaned with chlorine solution, water and/or isopropyl alcohol or other appropriate disinfectant. - 40.
-Following preparation, no specific PPE would be required for transport of the GMO to the next storage or administration site. - 41.
-Once at the administration site, all persons present must wear appropriate PPE prior to opening the secondary biohazard bag. - 42.
-Modes of administration are limited to (Figure 2): - 1.
+The BSC will be cleaned with chlorine solution, water and/or isopropyl alcohol or other appropriate disinfectant.

+40. Following preparation, no specific PPE would be required for transport of the GMO to the next storage or administration site.

+41. Once at the administration site, all persons present must wear appropriate PPE prior to opening the secondary biohazard bag.

+- 42. Modes of administration are limited to (Figure 2): - 1.
 Intravenous infusion or via a wound-drain - 2.
 Intravenous injection or direct instillation - 3.
 Topical application - 4.
 Nebuliser (only in homes or in hospital, not at schools or in workplaces) - 5.
 Endobronchial lavage (only in hospital)